 3. For most of us, life is colourful

-If you have your will drafted by a lawyer you can make it as personal and colourful as you like, while making sure it’s legally watertight.
+If you have your will drafted by a lawyer you can make it as personal and colourful as you like AND make sure it’s legally watertight.

 4. Your life is important